khomchenkovaa/PortListener/README.md

 # PortListener

-Listen the TCP/UDP ports and Sockets and print received data.
+Listen the TCP/UDP ports and Sockets and do something with received data.

+The PortListener contains:
+ * desktop application
+ * win-service / linux daemon

+## PortListener Desktop version (PLDesk)

 The PortListener boasts the following features: